High on Fire: History

 In August 2009, the band went into post-production of the follow-up to Death Is This Communion at The Pass Studios in Los Angeles.
 The album artwork for the new album was released on January 7, 2010.
 On January 15, following the release of the album artwork, the song Frost Hammer was posted on the band's Myspace page, and a video for the song was released on March 16, 2010.
 High on Fire's fifth album Snakes for the Divine was formally released on February 23, 2010.

 In March 2010, the band announced a headlining U.S. tour to promote the album; supporting bands for the tour include Priestess, Black Cobra, and Bison B.C.
 On April 6, 2010, the band announced they would be opening for Metallica for eight European shows.

 In 2010, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.

 On April 3, 2012, High on Fire released their sixth studio album, De Vermis Mysteriis.
 Metalsucks.net reviews editor Sammy O'Hagar argued that the band has "rebounded in epic fashion" since their last album, and that "Even for a band as esteemed as High on Fire, [De Vermis Mysteriis] is a career high point."

 High on Fire was scheduled to play the 2012 Mayhem Festival but dropped off the tour due to Matt Pike's health.
 Pike returned to the band and they once again began touring in November 2012.

 High on Fire's album Luminiferous became available in full for free streaming as a preview with NPR music on June 7, 2015, with the official release of the album nine days later on June 16.
 Luminiferous is the second High on Fire album in a row produced by Converge guitarist Kurt Ballou.
 NPR reviewer Adrien Begrand credits Kurt Ballou with "helping rejuvenate the band's sound" on their previous album, and praises the album as evidence of High on Fire's consistency, fueled by the "right combination of adherence to formula and subtle experimentation."
 Dan Epstein, writing for Rolling Stone, concurs that "one could definitely make the case that [Luminiferous] is High on Fire's finest album yet."

-At the 61st Grammy Awards held on February 10, 2019, High on Fire won their first Grammy for "Best Metal Performance" for their song "Electric Messiah".
+At the 61st Grammy Awards held in February 2019, High on Fire won a Grammy for "Best Metal Performance" for their song "Electric Messiah".

-Drummer and co-founder Des Kensel announced his departure from the band on July 26, 2019.
-He was replaced with Big Business and ex-Melvins drummer Coady Willis in June 2021.
+Drummer and co-founder Des Kensel announced his departure from the band on July 26, 2019, and he was temporarily replaced by Chris Maggio.
+Big Business and ex-Melvins drummer Coady Willis ultimately became High on Fire's new drummer in June 2021.
+With the new lineup, the band recorded a cover of the Motörhead song "Iron Fist", which was released in 2022 on the tribute album Löve Me Förever: A Tribute to Motörhead.